Art Basel Hong Kong canceled due to coronavirus

 The fair, which is Asia's largest and attracted almost 90,000 visitors from over 70 countries last year, was due to take place in the city in mid-March.

 "The decision to cancel Art Basel Hong Kong was an extremely difficult one for us," Art Basel Global Director Marc Spiegler said in a statement, adding that the organization had explored other possibilities, but could not go forward with the virus' "sudden outbreak and rapid spread."
+A spokesperson said Art Basel would be refunding galleries 75% of the stand fee.

 Each year, a mix of art world heavyweights and celebrities descend upon the city and, beyond the centerpiece fair, attend the glamorous art week built around it -- the countless events, gallery show openings and parties.